FCC bans import, sale of certain Chinese tech over ‘unacceptable risk to national security’

 FCC Commissioner Brendan Carr said in a statement on Twitter that the commission’s unanimous decision is the first time in U.S. history that it has voted to prohibit the authorization of equipment based on national security concerns.

-He said the order bars equipment from the Chinese companies Huawei and ZTE from approval, and equipment from Dahua, Hikvision and Hytera can be approved for import and sale only if they assure the FCC that their equipment won’t be used for public safety, security of government facilities or other national security purposes.
+He said the order bars equipment from the Chinese companies Huawei and ZTE from approval, and equipment from Dahua, Hikvision, and Hytera can be approved for import and sale only if they assure the FCC that their equipment won’t be used for public safety and security of government facilities or other national security purposes.

 Carr said the FCC’s decision also gives the commission the power to revoke existing authorizations for other equipment.